M1-CHPS/glhpc/docs/lab1.md

 ls
 ```
 What does `mkdir` do ? `cd` ?

+???
+"Answer"
+    `mkdir` is used to create a new directory. `cd` stands for "change directory" and allows to move inside the specified folder.

 #### d) Based on the previous question, could you give a definition for the term "Current Working Directory" (CWD) ?
 Execute the following to confirm your definition: